Buttermilk Chicken Marinade

 The duration of the marinade is crucial to achieving perfectly tender buttermilk chicken.
 Ideally, you should marinate for at least 2 hours, but overnight is even better.
 The longer you marinate (up to a point), the more flavorful and tender your chicken will become.

 Buttermilk is a secret weapon for a marinade for several reasons.
-It’s acidity helps tenderize the chicken, and it adds a subtle tangy and sweet flavor as well.
+Its acidity helps tenderize the chicken, and it adds a subtle tangy and sweet flavor as well.
 It also coats the chicken and prevents it from drying out while cooking.

 While buttermilk is a great marinade, you don’t want to overdo it.
-Try not to marinate any longer than 24 hours, because after that your chicken may get tough or maybe mushy from the acidity breaking down the protein too much.
+Try not to marinate any longer than 24 hours, because after that your chicken may get tough or mushy from the acidity breaking down the protein too much.

 When marinating chicken in buttermilk, there’s no need to rinse it before cooking.
 In fact, rinsing would wash away a lot of the flavor you just infused!
 Simply remove the chicken from the buttermilk and let the excess marinade drip off.
 Discard any excess marinade.